 It's important to register your tires in the event that we need to contact you.
-For online tire registration, visit michelin.ca.
+For online tire registration, visit www.tireregistration.com.

 Connect with Michelin.

 Follow us on social media to keep up with Michelin news and events.